HumanSignal/label-studio/docs/source/templates/response_generation.md

 <Header value="Provide response" />
 ```

-Use the [TextArea](/tags/textarea.html) control tag to provide a spot for annotators to provide a response
-    to the sample of chat dialogue:
+Use the [TextArea](/tags/textarea.html) control tag to provide a spot for annotators to provide a response to the sample of chat dialogue:
 ```xml
 <TextArea name="response" toName="chat" rows="4" editable="true" maxSubmissions="1" />
 ```
-The `editable="true"` argument allows them to edit their response, but `maxSubmissions="1"` ensures that annotators provide only one response.
+The `editable="true"` parameter allows annotators to edit their response, but `maxSubmissions="1"` ensures that annotators provide only one response.

 ## Related tags